 A caries risk assessment using an endorsed standardized tool is required for reimbursement of D0191 oral assessment in medical settings.
-For children under 19 years of age, a maximum of twice every 12 months.
-For adults aged 19 and older, a maximum of once every 12 months.
+To meet EPSDT (Early and Periodic Screening, Diagnostic and Treatment) requirements, children under 21 years of age may receive this service a maximum of twice every 12 months.
+For adults aged 21 and older, a maximum of once every 12 months.